|MP 7.01.127||Bronchial Thermoplasty|

 Ongoing Clinical Trials

 There are longer-term (3-year) comparative published data from the AIR trial.
-Rates of hospitalizations and respiratory adverse events did not differ significantly in the groups that received bronchial thermoplasty versus medication in Years 2 and 3.
+Rates of hospitalizations and respiratory adverse events did not differ significantly in the groups that received bronchial thermoplasty versus medication in years 2 and 3.
 Data up to 5 years in the bronchial thermoplasty group did not suggest delayed complications.
 For the sham-controlled AIR2 trial, 2-year follow-up data are available only for bronchial thermoplasty group.
-In Year 2, patients did not experience an increase in severe exacerbations or asthma adverse events compared to Year 1.
+In year 2, patients did not experience an increase in severe exacerbations or asthma adverse events compared with year 1.

 The uncertain degree of benefit and the presence of substantial adverse events leave a large degree of uncertainty about the impact of bronchial thermoplasty on the net health outcome.
 In addition, there is a lack of data on patient selection factors for this procedure, and as a result, it is not possible to determine which patients receive the most benefit.
+Moreover, in clinical input obtained in 2014, there was not consensus support for this procedure among clinicians.
 As a result, bronchial thermoplasty is considered investigational as a treatment for asthma.

 Practice Guidelines and Position Statements